TranNhatTan14/Obsidian/Zettelkasten/Q&A.md

+Here are some questions you can ask yourself to help you reflect on yourself and your life:

+**What am I grateful for?**

+It's healthy to reflect on what you're thankful for in life, as it's easy to focus on the negative.

+**Am I happy?**

+You might be happy with your life, but you might not feel it if you're not managing your thoughts and emotions.

+**What are you avoiding?**

+You might be avoiding things you need to do, like joining a gym, eating healthier, or having difficult conversations.

+**What are my fears?**

+When you face your fears, you can ask yourself what they're trying to tell you and who they're calling you to be.

+**Am I thinking negative thoughts before I fall asleep?**

+You can ask yourself if you're putting enough effort into your relationships, taking care of yourself, and achieving your goals.

+**What are three of my most cherished personal values?**

+You can ask yourself what your purpose in life is, what your personality type is, and what you find inspiring.

+1. How would you describe your future self?
+2. Where does your future self live?
+3. What job is your future self doing?
+4. How much does your future self earn?
+5. What does a typical day for your future self look like?
+6. What hobbies does your future self enjoy?
+7. How does your future self handle conflict?
+8. What do other people say about your future self?
+9. How does your future self feel about themselves?
+10. What has your future self achieved?

 If two people have the same background when start, what make people differrent in the past of life

 Even if two people start with the same background, several key factors can make them different as they progress through life: